joeyates/til/computer/frontend/javascript.md

 }
 ```

-...with on expression (returning result):
+...with one expression (returning result):

 ```
 arg => expression;